 Which dental crowns last the longest?

-Metal crowns are usually the ones that last the longest, as ceramic dental crowns can have a need to be replaced within 10-15 years.
-However, the current state of dental crowns ensures that it’s a lot more likely to get a crown that has the chance to last a lifetime if you take care of them properly.
+Gold crowns are usually the dental crowns that last the longest, as ceramic dental crowns can have a need to be replaced within 10-15 years.
+At Best Dental, we have seen Gold crowns that have lasted over 30 years.

 How much does Best Dental charge for a Dental Crown?

 We normally charge $1,200 for our dental crowns, but this month we are holding a crown special of only $850 for a full Porcelain crown.
 This will give you the same high quality crown that you deserve while saving you a lot of your hard-earned dollars.